gaois/Gaois.QueryLogger/src/Gaois.QueryLogger/README.md

 ## Configuration

+As described above, you can configure the query logger settings in your **Web.config** file:

 ### Configure IP anonymisation

 The `Log()` method has an overload that accepts a `QueryLoggerSettings` object.
 Use the settings object to configure user IP address anonymisation.